 MUDIYANSELAGE and ors v Secretary of State for the Home Department and ors EWCA Civ 65

 The leading case on the points based system before the Court of Appeal and the President of the Queen’s Bench Division.
-Ben Acted on behalf of the Government in the case of the Appellant Kokab who was applying for a Tier 1 Entrepreneurs visa to enter the UK from Pakistan.
+Acting on behalf of the Government in the case of the Appellant Kokab who was applying for a Tier 1 Entrepreneurs visa to enter the UK from Pakistan.

 Part 2 Extradition Cases